-We've found 15 water parks packed with waterslides, inner tube rides, and raging rapids that satisfy water babies of all ages.
+We've found the top water parks packed with waterslides, inner tube rides, and raging rapids that satisfy water babies of all ages.
 Best of all, they are close to major cities, meaning you won't have to go far to make a splash.

 The Wilderness Territory's most popular ride is the Hurricane: Riders experience the eye of the storm as they rapidly descend through a four-story funnel.
 Flashes of lightning, rumbling thunder, and drifting fog convey the sense of a full-blown natural disaster.